Liquor By the Drink - Caterer

 A catering license allows you to sell alcohol, wine, beer and high gravity beer at various locations in a city or county which has authorized the sale of alcoholic beverages for consumption on premise.

 A catering license is valid for one year from the date of issue.
-The forms and fees for this license are available under Public Information and Forms.
+You can apply for this license using RLPS.

 - A caterer operates a permanent catering hall on an exclusive basis.

 - A caterer has a complete and adequate commercial kitchen facility

 - A caterer is licensed as a caterer by the Tennessee Department of Health, unless the catering hall is licensed as a restaurant

 - No person, firm or corporation having at least a five percent (5%) ownership interest in the establishment can have any conviction for 10 years prior to the application of a violation of the laws governing the sale or manufacture of alcoholic beverages or of any felony.

 - No entity holding a liquor-by-the-drink license shall employ any person to serve beer, wine or other alcoholic beverages that does not possess a server permit from the commission.
 That permit must be on the person of such employee, or on the premises of the licensed establishment subject to inspection by the commission or its duly authorized agent.